RicardoPinheiro03/scc-tp1/README.md

 -- Make the scripts with more test cases.

-5) Implement the serverless functions.
-Go to the pratical lecture on Friday.
+5) Implement the serverless functions. *ALMOST DONE*

+-- It misses the testing for the cache that is coded there, and then change for MostLikedPosts.

-6) See the new file about the project -- geo-replication, testing,
+6) See the new file about the project -- geo-replication, testing, ...

-7) Implement the Advanced Search ...
+7) Implement the Advanced Search.

-- Executar o azuremanagement (ou seja mandar tudo abaixo e deixar a classe executar) DONE

-- Refactor no MediaResource (em principio, a cosmosdb n precisa de mais alteracoes) DONE

-- Fazer deploy e ver se ta tudo correcto DONE

-- GOTO 2
+8) Azure Mgmt needs geo-replication as well.